ibm-cloud-docs/openshift/openshift_troubleshoot_app.md

 Review the options that you have to debug your app deployments and find the root causes for failures.

 Before you begin, ensure you have the [**Writer** or **Manager** {{site.data.keyword.cloud_notm}} IAM service role](/docs/openshift?topic=openshift-users#platform) for the namespace where your app is deployed.

+1. Make sure that you review the [common scenarios where you might need to modify your apps](/docs/openshift?topic=openshift-openshift_apps#openshift_move_apps_scenarios) so that you can deploy them on OpenShift clusters.

 1. Look for abnormalities in the service or deployment resources by running the `describe` command.
     ```